aosabook/500lines/functionalDB/chapter.md

                                      result-clauses)]
      (filter #(not-empty (last %)) cleaned-result-clauses)))
 ````
-This function starts by applying the predicate clauses on the index.
+This function starts by applying the predicate clauses on the index previously chosen.
 Each application of a predicate clause on an index returns a result clause.
+The main characteristics of a result clause are:
-A result clause is built of three items, each from a different level of the index, each passed its respective predicate.
-The result clause, unlike the predicate clause, is structured in a the index structure and not in an EAV structure.
-The metadata of the predicate clause is attached to the result clause.
+1. Its built of three items, each from a different level of the index, each passed its respective predicate.
+2. The items' order follows the index's levels structure (predicate clause are always inan EAV order).
+3. The metadata of the predicate clause is attached to the result clause.

 All this is done in the function *filter-index*

 ````clojure
 (defn filter-index [index predicate-clauses]